Diddillibah - Rosemount

 Diddillibah - Rosemount lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-Diddillibah - Rosemount's population was around 4,692 as of August 2025, according to AreaSearch's analysis.
-This figure represents an increase of 289 people since the 2021 Census, which reported a population of 4,403.
-The growth is inferred from ABS data showing an estimated resident population of 4,690 in June 2024 and additional validated new addresses since then.
+Diddillibah - Rosemount's population is approximately 4,685 as of November 2025.
+This represents an increase of 282 people since the 2021 Census, which reported a population of 4,403.
+The growth is inferred from ABS' estimated resident population of 4,690 in June 2024 and additional validated new addresses since the Census date.
 This results in a density ratio of 149 persons per square kilometer.
-Over the past decade, Diddillibah - Rosemount had a compound annual growth rate of 2.3%, outperforming non-metro areas.
-Interstate migration contributed approximately 49.7% to recent population gains.
+Over the past decade, Diddillibah - Rosemount has shown resilient growth with a compound annual growth rate of 2.3%, outperforming non-metro areas.
+Interstate migration contributed approximately 49.7% to population gains recently, although all factors including overseas migration and natural growth were positive.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and Queensland State Government's SA2 area projections released in 2023 based on 2021 data for areas not covered by the former or years post-2032.
-Future population trends suggest an increase just below Australia's non-metropolitan median, with the area expected to grow by 550 persons to 2041, reflecting a total increase of 11.7% over 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections from 2023 based on 2021 data are adopted, applying proportional growth weightings for age cohorts in line with ABS Greater Capital Region projections released in 2023.
+Future population trends indicate an increase just below the median of Australia's non-metropolitan areas, with a projected increase of 550 persons to 2041 based on latest numbers, reflecting an 11.8% total increase over the 17 years.

 Frequently Asked Questions - Population